dozerwatch/cybersecurity_courses/pwncollege/intro_to_cybersecurity.md

 ## Cryptography

-Alice <-------> Malory <-------> Bob
+Alice <-------> Mallory <-------> Bob

 - We might have to send data through some third party, either malicious or just the Internet
     | CIA | Property
     | --- | -----------
-    | Confidentiality | Malory can't view the contents of the data.
+    | Confidentiality | Mallory can't view the contents of the data.
 The data is secret.
-    | Integrity | Malory can't change the data.
+    | Integrity | Mallory can't change the data.
 The data remained the same throughout the route.
     | Authenticity | It is in fact Alice who sent the data to Bob.
-Malory did not send the data.
+Mallory did not send the data.
 The data is sent by the expected sender.
 - Cryptography guarantees the properties of CIA.

 ### One-time-pad